zeek/zeek-docs/scripts/base/protocols/ftp/main.zeek.rst

 ============================================================================ ======================================================================
 :zeek:id:`FTP::guest_ids`: :zeek:type:`set` :zeek:attr:`&redef`              User IDs that can be considered "anonymous".
 :zeek:id:`FTP::logged_commands`: :zeek:type:`set` :zeek:attr:`&redef`        List of commands that should have their command/response pairs logged.
+:zeek:id:`FTP::max_arg_length`: :zeek:type:`count` :zeek:attr:`&redef`       Truncate the arg field in the log to that many bytes to avoid
+                                                                             excessive logging volume.
+:zeek:id:`FTP::max_password_length`: :zeek:type:`count` :zeek:attr:`&redef`  Truncate the password field in the log to that many bytes to avoid
+                                                                             excessive logging volume as this values is replicated in each of the entries related to an FTP session.
 :zeek:id:`FTP::max_pending_commands`: :zeek:type:`count` :zeek:attr:`&redef` Allow a client to send this many commands before the server
                                                                              sends a reply.
+:zeek:id:`FTP::max_reply_msg_length`: :zeek:type:`count` :zeek:attr:`&redef` Truncate the reply_msg field in the log to that many bytes to avoid
+                                                                             excessive logging volume.
+:zeek:id:`FTP::max_user_length`: :zeek:type:`count` :zeek:attr:`&redef`      Truncate the user field in the log to that many bytes to avoid
+                                                                             excessive logging volume as this values is replicated in each of the entries related to an FTP session.
 ============================================================================ ======================================================================

 Types